Do Diesel Engines Last Longer?

 Why Do Diesel Engines Last Longer?

 • Toughened engine components.
 Diesels typically feature bigger pistons, longer stroke length and higher compression.
-This means that diesels produce more torque than petrol engines, and it also means the components need to be strengthened.
-To put up with the extra power, diesels are assembled using heavy duty parts and bearings that last far longer than their petrol counterparts.
+To put up with the extra power, diesels use heavy-duty parts and bearings that last longer under normal conditions.

-• Diesel fuel is a lubricant.
-Diesel fuel actually acts as a mild lubricant as it travels through the fuel system, through the injectors and into the cylinder.
-Compared to petrol which is actually a solvent, diesel can dramatically prolong the life of the vehicle’s fuel system.
+• Diesel fuel as a lubricant.
+Diesel fuel acts as a mild lubricant as it travels through the fuel system.
+While petrol is a solvent that can wash away engine oil, diesel fuel prolongs the life of the engine.

-• Low RPMs.
+• Relatively low RPMs.
 Diesel is more energy-dense than petrol.
 That means a diesel engine can output the same amount of power at lower RPM (revolutions per minute).
-Fewer revolutions means less wear and tear on engine components like piston rings, crank bearings and valve seals, which can greatly extend the engine’s life.
+Fewer revolutions means less wear and tear on engine components like piston rings, crank bearings and valve seals, which can extend the engine’s life.

 Tips to Prolong the Life of Your Diesel Engine

-So, diesel engines last much longer than petrol alternatives, but that doesn’t mean they last forever.
-Like any other engine, diesels need maintenance, and hard use wears down critical components, causing the engine to fail.
+Like any other engine, diesels need maintenance, and normal use can wear down critical components.
 If you want to prolong the life of your diesel engine, we have a few simple tips:

 • Invest in regular servicing and preventative maintenance